Skip to Content

 There are more than 100 lakes within an hour of the city!
 These are great for a canoe, kayak, or even to try stand-up paddleboarding.
 Go to the gorgeous Kamloops Lake and see it from the water.
 You’ll see old stone train bridges and tunnels, rock bluffs, and may even spot an eagle’s nest.

 See wild animals up close at the BC Wildlife Park.
 It’s a rescue and rehabilitation center and most of the animals here are rescued.
 There are more than 60 different species including Clover the Spirit Bear, a rare white bear that is the only Kermode Bear in captivity in the world.
 There’s also a splash park, playground, and mini-train for the kids.
-Admission to the park is $17.95 CAD for adults.
+Admission to the park is $18.95 CAD for adults.

 The hiking opportunities in Kamloops are endless.
 You can explore wide-open grasslands, ponderosa pine forests, sandstone canyons, and steep valleys.
-Try the Kenna Cartwright Nature Park with 40 km (25 miles) of trails.
+Try the Kenna Cartwright Nature Park with 40 kilometers (25 miles) of trails.
 It has breathtaking views of Kamloops and the Thompson Valley and several beaches and picnic areas.
 Head out at sunset or sunrise for a particularly beautiful view.

 Where to stay in Kamloops: